ietf-wg-acme/acme/draft-ietf-acme-acme.md

 scope nonces.
 Clients MAY assume that nonces have broad scope, e.g., by having a single pool of nonces used for all requests.
 However, when retrying in response to a "badNonce" error, the client MUST use the nonce provided in the error response.
-Obviously, servers should scope nonces broadly enough that retries are not needed very often.
+Servers should scope nonces broadly enough that retries are not needed very often.

 ### Replay-Nonce